zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/Domemaster3D Readme-Short.txt

   Updated the Arnold Domemaster3D menu items and created an "Open Directories" section to better categorize the entries.

-Vray
+V-Ray
   Added the DomeGrid function createDomeGrid() to create a spherical yellow reference grid in Maya.

-  Updated the Vray Automagic tool's Autosetup() function to add the DomeGrid and test shapes.
+  Updated the V-Ray Automagic tool's Autosetup() function to add the DomeGrid and test shapes.

   Edited the Dome Grid creation script so the catch command is used to handle the event that mental ray might not be installed and a doPaintEffectsToPoly function based Maya code dependency is going to try and change the .miFinalGatherCast attribute.
 Adjusted the line thickness on the Dome Grid.

-  Updated the Vray Domemaster3D menu items and created an "Open Directories" section to better categorize the entries.
+  Updated the V-Ray Domemaster3D menu items and created an "Open Directories" section to better categorize the entries.

 Maya
   Updated Domemaster3D menu for compatibility with Maya 2017 + mental ray 3.14 beta 9